MediaArea/MediaConch/Design/GUI/DesignReport.md

 Incorporation:

-Much of the QCTools design elements can be brought into a conformance checker GUI.
+Much of the QCTools design elements can be brought into a implementation checker GUI.
 QCTools has fully functional video playback capabilities that can be replicated and used to do frame-by-frame analysis of video file with note to specific frame-based errors.

 ## [MediaInfo](https://mediaarea.net/us/MediaInfo)